-- 1. a portfolio (200 marks) - 2. an examination question paper (50 marks) (at National 5 only)
+- 1. a portfolio (200 marks) expressive portfolio (100 marks) design portfolio (100 marks) - 2. an examination question paper (50 marks) (at National 5 only)

 The portfolio is set by your school and the examination question paper is set by the Scottish Qualifications Authority (SQA).
 Both components will be externally marked by SQA.
 The course assessment is graded A-D.